 - Objective: Provide students with advanced math and science dual enrollment courses.

 - Need: Alleviate the shortage of certified teachers in STEM content areas.

 - Objective: Create a program for STEM majors from local colleges and universities to volunteer in K-12 STEM classes during their spring breaks and learn about possible teaching careers.

 - Need: Students interested in STEM careers need guidance and support to take the next steps into STEM careers.

 - Objective: Provide STEM professionals as speakers at City Schools’ robotics competitions to connect with students and families and share career opportunities.

 - Need: Students should have equitable access to meaningful STEM learning experiences.

 - Objective: Create a citywide registration, ticketing, and transportation system for curriculum-embedded STEM experiences that is user-friendly, centralized, and sustainable.

-Fill-in the form on this page to volunteer for any of these workgroups.
+Fill in the form to indicate your willingness to help any of these workgroups.